Written By: Devin Golden

 Pleural Mesothelioma Surgery

-If the patient is in otherwise good health, they can expect their doctor to aggressively treat stage 1 malignant pleural mesothelioma.
+Pleural mesothelioma surgery is available to patients with stage 1 malignant pleural mesothelioma.
 The most invasive approaches are two surgeries: pleurectomy with decortication (P/D) and extrapleural pneumonectomy (EPP).

 P/D involves removing the lining of the lung, which is called the pleura.
 This surgery spares both lungs.
 It has an “extended” version, which removes part or all of the diaphragm and the lining around the heart (pericardium).